Open topic with navigation

 Example: Names you could use for your 'Monthly Cycles'.
 Off for *** Shifts every Last Fri.
 You could rename this to Off for Day Shifts every Last Fri.

 6. Comment: Text entry area, which can optionally be used to add a comment to the day of the cycle.
 For example, assume that you routinely schedule a physician meeting in the evening of the second Thursday of each month.
 You have created a month based cycle that marks off your full time physicians for all evening shifts on every second Thursday of each month, so that they can attend the meeting.
 All of the affected providers have been assigned that cycle.
 If desired, you can now also enter Physician Meeting or similar comment (up to 25 characters in length) and this will be automatically added as a comment to the published 'individual schedule' or 'master schedule' for each provider assigned to that cycle.

 8. Occurrence in month: From the drop down menu, select 'First', 'Second', 'Third', 'Fourth', 'Last' or 'Every' to indicate the week number affected by the current monthly cycle schedule being entered.
-This selection will be used in conjunction with the 'Day of the Week' entry to select the day affected by the cycle, as in First Saturday of the month, Second Thursday of the month, or Last Tuesday of the month or a monthly cycle can be set for every occurrence of a day of the week.
+This selection will be used in conjunction with the 'Day of the Week' entry to select the day affected by the cycle, as in First Saturday of the month, Second Thursday of the month, Last Tuesday of the month or a monthly cycle can be set for every occurrence of a day of the week.

 9. Day of the Week: From the drop down menu, select Monday, Tuesday, Wednesday, Thursday, Friday, Saturday or Sunday as the day of the week affected by the current monthly cycle schedule being entered.
 This selection will be used in conjunction with the 'Occurrence in Month' option described above to select the day affected by the cycle, as in 1st Saturday of the month, 2nd Thursday of the month, or Last Tuesday of the month.